truthcoin/www.truthcoin.info/_posts/2018-04-14-fraud-proofs.md

 ### A. Making Bitcoin More Like Physical Gold

 Bitcoin is designed to rival gold.
 And in many ways, BTC is far superior, but one deficiency is when it comes to *receiving money* -- how do you know you've been paid?
 With physical gold it is straightforward -- as simple as any other hand-held exchange.
-But with Bitcoin (a *digital collectible*) you're guarantee of ownership is much more abstract.
+But with Bitcoin (a *digital collectible*) your guarantee of ownership is much more abstract.

 Satoshi's solution was a fancy piece of software, "Bitcoin", that tells you when you've received money.